 - Romaine lettuce accounts for 30% of the lettuce consumed in the United States.
 Between 1990 and 2009, per capita consumption increased from 1.2 to 7.7 pounds per person.

-- The majority of product produced and consumed in the U.S. is currently from California and Arizona.
-The bulk of romaine lettuce is hand harvested although mechanical harvesters are used by some operations.
+- The majority of romaine produced and consumed in the U.S. currently comes from California and Arizona.
+The bulk of romaine lettuce is hand harvested, although mechanical harvesters are used by some operations.

 - Small numbers of bacterial pathogens may survive on field lettuce for one or more weeks after contamination.